tujoworker/gatsby-plugin-federation/README.md

 ### 🔥 Run the example

-- clone this repo and run yarn install.
+- clone this repo and run `yarn install`
 - run Gatsby in development: `yarn start`
 - or make a build: `yarn build && yarn serve`
 - and visit http://localhost:8001/ and http://localhost:8002/